FlutterKerala/DServers/README.md

 request.method
 ```

-Method can be varied from GET, POST, UPDATE etc....
+Method can be any of GET, POST, UPDATE etc....

-You can view HTML with this package or dart language as a responce.But I recommend you to use this as a api server to connect your flutter web or app.
-Flutter provide much more in their Flutter Web and you can still write website in one code base instead of writing HTML.
+You can view HTML with this package or Dart language as a response.
+But I recommend you to use this as an api server to connect your Flutter web or app.
+Flutter provides much more in their Flutter Web and you can still write website in one code base instead of writing HTML.

 ## Future

-This package was develop to show that dart or flutter is not only a client side langugae but you can use in server side to with the help of language like dart.
+This package was developed to show that Dart is not only a client side language but you can also use it serverside.